Guardians vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In three games as the underdog over the last 10 contests, the Guardians were upset in every contest.
+- In four games as the underdog over the last 10 contests, the Guardians were upset in every contest.

-- When it comes to the total, the Guardians and their foes are 3-7-0 in their last 10 contests.
+- When it comes to the total, the Guardians and their opponents are 2-8-0 in their last 10 games.

-- Oddsmakers have not posted a runline in any of the Guardians' past 10 games.
+- The previous 10 Guardians games have not had a spread posted by oddsmakers.

 Explore More About This Game